Our Blog & Product Reviews

 We get quite a lot of calls from Farmers looking to install CCTV.
 Farm CCTV systems are unique in terms of what they need to do and the equipment required.
 We understand what's involved better than most because we grew up in rural Lincolnshire, worked on farms all those years ago and are based on a farm in Buckinghamshire.
 We use it as our proving ground to test new products and develop ideas.
 In general, farms tend to be spread over large areas, it's not like a shop where people walk in through a small opening or a petrol station where you know exactly where someone is going to be when they fill up their car.

 Most CCTV on the market tends to use wide-angle cameras, great for covering larger areas, but useless when it comes to capturing any detail once you move more than a few metres from the camera.
 You can see someone or something is there but you have no chance of identification.
 Because we stock a broad range of cameras we can suggest solutions which cover large areas and also capture sufficient detail to allow identification.
-Something like our B8 5-50mm long-range camera is a prime example.
-The HD 1080P version can realistically identify someone or a vehicle up to 75 metres from the camera making it perfect for farm use.
+Something like our IP POE range of cameras is a prime example.
+The 8MP (4K) cameras can realistically identify someone or a vehicle up to 35 metres from the camera making it perfect for farm use.